A guaranteed income for life.

 If you give us your permission to share your details, we can also tell you the best available income from all other annuity providers when we give your quote.
 You’ll be able to see easily if you could get a higher income elsewhere.

-If we can't provide the highest annuity income available, we may be able to introduce you to our partner, Hub Financial Solutions, one of the largest annuity brokers in the UK*, who can help you buy an annuity with another provider.
+If we can't provide the highest annuity income available, we may be able to introduce you to our partner, Hub Financial Solutions, who can help you buy an annuity with another provider.
+You can look to contact your own intermediary or financial adviser should you wish to do so.

 Why not also visit MoneyHelper for advice, tips and tools to help you make the right decision.
 MoneyHelper is a Government organisation, set up to help you make the most of your money by giving you free, impartial advice.